cht8687/TSA/readme.md

 $ npm install
 ```

-Open in the iOS/Android project to compile and run.
+Open the iOS/Android project to compile and run.

 ## Output